 The Zortrax M200 is another high-quality 3D printing machine that made it to our list of the best 3D printers.
 The fact that Dell ordered 5,000 units from this Kickstarter-funded company is a testament to its printing quality.

-It has a 200 x 200 x 185 mm printing area and there’s very little you need to do to get started with printing your first design.
+It has a 200 x 200 x 185 mm printing area, and there’s very little you need to do to get started with printing your first design.
 An auto-leveling perforated build platform means that you do not need any glue to keep the printed filaments attached to the platform.

-The entire unit has a strong construct that made it one of the sturdier 3D printers.
+The entire unit has a stable construct that made it one of the sturdier 3D printers.
 There are minimal vibrations when the printer is busy printing out from your design files.
 And with 25 microns of layer resolution, you can expect a similar high quality of printed parts.

 10. Ultimaker 2+

 Getting started with 3D printing can be overwhelming if you’re not one familiar with mechanical setups or complex 3D programs.
-The Ultimaker 2+ is a well-balanced 3D printer that is easy to set up and start printing on the go.
+The Ultimaker 2+ is a reliable 3D printer that is easy to set up and start printing on the go.

 With a decent build area of 223 x 223 x 205 mm and layer resolution of 20 microns, the printer produces decent printing quality with a broad range of filament materials.
-This made it an ideal 3D printer for both hobbyists and professionals alike.’
+That made it an ideal 3D printer for both hobbyists and professionals alike.’

 We hope that this list comprising the best 3D printer available has been helpful to you.
 If you think we’ve missed out a spectacular model in the list, feel free to share your thoughts with us.